 - Be a good example of conservation and preserving our fisheries.

-- Teach them “catch and release” when appropriate.
+- Teach and practice “catch and release” where appropriate.

 - Keep kids busy.
 Look for wildlife, have a picnic or play games.